ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 # YoloV3 nGPU ONNX model
 The following instructions will enable you to run a [YoloV3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model on Live Video Analytics (LVA) using Jupyter notebooks.
 This sample is specific for Nvidia GPU accelerated IoT Edge devices.

 Note: References to third-party software in this repo are for informational and convenience purposes only.
 Microsoft does not endorse nor provide rights for the third-party software.
-For more information on third-party software please see the links provided above.

 ## Prerequisites
 1. Install the [requirements for running LVA on Jupyter](/utilities/video-analysis/jupyter/01_requirements.md).
-2. After installing all of the required tools and cloning the [LVA repository](/), have the repository open in a split-screen view so that you can continue following this sample while running the code.
+2. After installing all of the required tools and cloning the [LVA repository](.../), have the repository open in a split-screen view so that you can continue following this sample while running the code.
 On VSCode, start by running the Jupyter notebook titled [02_setup_environment.ipynb](/utilities/video-analysis/jupyter/02_setup_environment.ipynb), which will set up a deployment and test environment on Jupyter.
 The notebook may take several minutes to load into Jupyter format.
 3. Create the required Azure services by running the Jupyter notebook titled [03_create_azure_services.ipynb](/utilities/video-analysis/jupyter/03_create_azure_services.ipynb).

 ## Getting Started